 Miscellaneous Prince Georges’ Departments

-1 Building Fire, 1 Miscellaneous, 2 Field and Woods Fires
+1 Building Fire, 1 Miscellaneous, 2 Field, and Woods Fires

-During the years of 1949, 1950, and 1951, besides the usual alarms the La Plata Squad was plagued with a number of spectacular and tragic fires that brought the Department’s members almost to total exhaustion.
+During the years of 1949, 1950, and 1951, besides the usual alarms, the La Plata Squad was plagued with a number of spectacular and tragic fires that brought the Department’s members almost to total exhaustion.
 Fortunately, help was on the way with the birth of the Hughesville, Waldorf, and Nanjemoy Fire Departments.
-La Plata officers and members helped in many ways to organize and train these much needed Fire Departments.
-The newly formed Nanjemoy Fire Department first responded to a Chimney Fire at the Boswell property in Doncaster which they promptly extinguished before La Plata arrived after a 17 mile run.
+La Plata officers and members helped in many ways to organize and train these much-needed Fire Departments.
+The newly formed Nanjemoy Fire Department first responded to a Chimney Fire at the Boswell property in Doncaster which they promptly extinguished before La Plata arrived after a 17-mile run.

-In November the first regional training for Calvert, St. Mary’s, and Charles Counties sponsored by the University of Maryland was held with out Chief and members in attendance.
+In November the first regional training for Calvert, St. Mary’s, and Charles Counties sponsored by the University of Maryland was held without Chief and members in attendance.
 It was noted that the newly organized Waldorf Volunteer Fire Department sent a delegation for training including President Noel P. Dodson and Chief Walter Delp.

 In March of 1959 disaster struck the organization.
 Many of the young members became involved in activities which necessitated the Department’s leaders to take disciplinary action, which resulted in the almost total loss of the active Fire Fighters.
-After 30 years of work and public service the Community of La Plata was again called upon to make a maximum effort.
-A special Board of Directors meeting on April 2, 1959 was called to outline the needs of the Fire Department.
+After 30 years of work and public service, the Community of La Plata was again called upon to make a maximum effort.
+A special Board of Directors meeting on April 2, 1959, was called to outline the needs of the Fire Department.
 These needs were:

-1. New Fire House at approximate cost of $50,000.
+1. New Fire House at an approximate cost of $50,000.

-2. New Fire Engine at approximate cost of $25,000.
+2. New Fire Engine at an approximate cost of $25,000.

-3. Annual income of approximately $12,000.
+3. An annual income of approximately $12,000.